toriwei/nwslink/README.md

 # NWSLink

-Welcome to NWSLink, a project that explores the club and teammate histories of players in the National Women's Soccer League (NWSLink).
+Welcome to NWSLink, a database project that explores the club and teammate histories of players in the National Women's Soccer League (NWSL).
 It's also a guessing game!
-Play it at: https://nwslink.vercel.app/
+Play it at https://nwslink.vercel.app/

-This README is a general overview of this project's components.
+This README is a general overview of the project's components.

 Further Documentation: